The Business Administration Accounting PhD Program will be accepting applications for Fall 2024.

 Students studying economics-based accounting research do additional coursework in economics and finance.
 Some also earn Masters in Economics degrees as a part of their PhD coursework.

+Students are admitted to candidacy for the PhD degree after they have successfully passed the qualifying exam (i.e., second-year paper and presentation).
 Doctoral students are encouraged to begin identifying a dissertation topic and developing ideas about how to investigate the topic fairly early (e.g., in the second year of study).
-This helps in preparing for the qualifying exam and may allow formal approval of a student's dissertation proposal to occur soon after the qualifying examination is passed.
+This helps students to progress through the program in a timely manner.

 If you are interested in challenging yourself intellectually and becoming a professor in a major research university, contact us to get more information about applying to our PhD program in Accounting.
 Contact Jeannie Graves.